RetroGamer74/RetroPack/README.md

 Here is the link to all the RetroPack packages.
 Remember to select your Flavour and Size for your microSD.

-Note: By the way just RetroPack Red for 128 Gb is available.
+Note: By the way just RetroPack Blue for 64 Gb and 128 Gb is available.
 I'm currently working creating the other sizes.

 [RetroPack Images](https://mega.nz/#F!TvYyGS5D!4CRLomt3FVgD2c4UvcB_fQ)